RMI-PACTA/r2dii.plot/tests/testthat/_snaps/qplot_trajectory.md

     `metric` must have between 1 and 4 scenarios, not 8. x Provided: target_cps, target_sds, target_sps, target_a, target_b, target_c, target_d, target_e

+# with too many metrics errors gracefully

+    The number of lines to plot must be 5 or less. i Do you need to split the data over multiple plots? x Found 8 lines: a, b, c, corporate_economy, d, e, f, projected.

 # informs that values are normalized

     Code